erikcameron/decorum/README.md

 A sizeable amount of the world's total Ruby functionality is implemented by overriding `#method_missing`, so decorators shouldn't get in the way.
-Because Decorum intercepts messages in the objects eigenclass, it also respects existing overrides.
+Because Decorum intercepts messages in the objects eigenclass, it also respects existing class-level overrides.
 If the decorator chain doesn't claim the message, `super` is called and lookup proceeds normally.

 #### Unloadable decorators